DOS Days

 A Compaq motherboard with a Pentium II installed in its Slot 1 slot

 Initially, the first Pentium II CPU, "Klamath", was seen on Slot 1 boards alongside Intel's 440FX chipset (also used with the earlier Pentium Pro).
 Then the 440LX chipset which added AGP 2x support as well as SMP (Symmetric Multiprocessing, basically two Slot 1s on a single motherboard for parallel processing), and the cut-down 440EX with no SMP, but the game-changer was the Intel 440BX chipset which finally introduced official support for the 100 MHz Front Side Bus.
-The Slot 1 would continue to be used for the smaller micron manufacturing-process "Deschutes" variant (ran on 2V instead of 2.2V of "Klamath").
+The Slot 1 would continue to be used for the smaller micron manufacturing-process "Deschutes" variant (which ran on 2V instead of 2.2V of "Klamath").